azizali/react-super-treeview/readme.md

 You can also manually copy the css file from `node_modules/expandable-tree/dist/style.css` and put it in your project files

+### Examples

+See all the examples in action

+1. Clone this repo
+2. Run `npm install` and then `npm run examples`
+3. Open `./dist-examples/index.html` in browser to see the interactive demo

 ### All Prop Options
 Prop                       | Type      | Default Value                       | Description